Training Adaptive Reconstruction Networks for Blind Inverse Problems: Numerical experiments

 \subsubsection{Magnetic Resonance Imaging}

-This application provides the most impressive results for various reasons: \begin{itemize} \item To the best of our knowledge, no one yet attempted to estimate the sensitivity maps and trajectory errors jointly.
+This application provides surprisingly good results for various reasons: \begin{itemize} \item To the best of our knowledge, no one yet attempted to estimate the sensitivity maps and trajectory errors jointly.
 Estimating divergence in trajectories might look hopeless at first sight, which may explain this fact.
-Indeed, looking at the differences between $\xib_1$ and $\xib_0$ (see top-right and the zoom on the right-most column of Fig. \ref{tab:blind:mri}) we see that the frequency shifts are huge (up to 5 pixels). \item The total number of parameters to estimate is really large.
+Indeed, looking at the differences between $\xi_1$ and $\xi_0$ (see top-right and the zoom on the right-most column of Fig. \ref{tab:blind:mri}) we see that the frequency shifts are huge (up to 5 pixels). \item The total number of parameters to estimate is large.
 Indeed, it consists in the $104\times 15$ parameters describing the sensitivity maps and the $32$ parameters describing the convolution kernel that perturbs the trajectories, i.e. $1592$ parameters. \end{itemize}

 If solved without any correction, the reconstruction results are disastrous (see the 2nd column).
-Solving the consistency problem \eqref{eq:blindinvmintheta} provides near perfect estimates of $\hat \thetab$ for all reconstruction mappings.
-For instance, the green $\hat \xib_1$ and orange $\xib_1$ trajectories cannot be distinguished on the right column.
-This may come as a surprise, and seems to suggest that this particular blind inverse problem is not as hard as may seem at first sight.
-This might be due to multiple redundancies in the data: the $15$ reception coils associated to a slight oversampling of the $k$-space center (all the trajectories start exactly from the center) seem to ensure the identifiability of the problem.
+Solving the consistency problem \eqref{eq:blindinvmintheta} provides near perfect estimates of $\hat \thetaz$ for all reconstruction mappings.
+For instance, the green $\hat \xi_1$ and orange $\xi_1$ trajectories cannot be distinguished on the right column.
+This may come as a surprise, and seems to suggest that this particular blind inverse problem is not as hard as it may seem at first sight.
+This might be due to some redundancy in the data: the $15$ reception coils associated to a slight oversampling of the $k$-space center (all the trajectories start exactly from the center) seem to ensure the identifiability of the problem.
 A nice research perspective is to explain this phenomenon from a theoretical viewpoint.

-The reconstruction result obtained with the neural network trained on a family is significantly better than the two other ones (more than $+1.3$dB compared to the one trained on $\thetab_0$ and to the plug\&play approach).
+The reconstruction result obtained with the neural network trained on a family is significantly better than the two other ones (more than $+1.3$dB compared to the one trained on $\thetaz_0$ and to the P\&P approach).
 In particular, the bone texture is reconstructed with the proposed approach, while it is not for the two others.

+To further validate the method, we tested the methodology on 9 additional images.
+The results are reported in Table \ref{tab:blind_MRI}.
+As can be seen, the method recovers good estimates of the sensitivity maps $s_1$ and trajectories $\xi_1$ in all cases.
+This results in a huge PSNR increase, since the forward model is essentially correct after estimation.